top of page

 Zelda Sayre Fitzgerald is often remembered as the “crazy wife” of F. Scott Fitzgerald, author of The Great Gatsby.
 As one half of the Golden Couple of the 1920s, she was a dazzling icon of the Jazz Age and the inspiration behind many of Fitzgerald’s flapper heroines.

-This original play pays tribute to Zelda as she truly was: a vibrant, misunderstood woman striving to define herself beyond the myths.
+This original one-act play pays tribute to Zelda as she truly was: a vibrant, misunderstood woman striving to define herself beyond the myths.

 A Note from the Playwright, Rita Parisi